thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 `build_locals` is, in a sense, where all the magic happens.
 Our other helpers turn one syntactic construct into one AST construct.
 Here, however, we turn our let expressions into multiple AST nodes.
-With the loss of our 1:1 mapping, we have to answer the question: How do we map multiple AST nodes back onto one CST node.
+With the loss of our 1:1 mapping, we have to answer a question: How do we map multiple AST nodes back onto one CST node.
-From this first quandary, more questions arise.

 A let expression turns into a function nested within an application.
-Whenever we write `let x = 1; incr x`, that's the same as writing `(|x| incr x) 1` and we'll represent let expressions as an `Ast::Fun` and `Ast::App`.
+Whenever we write `let x = 1; incr x`, we could write `(|x| incr x) 1`.
+We'll represent let expressions as an `Ast::Fun` and `Ast::App`.

 But, what's the span of our `Ast::Fun`?
 Our tree transformation is destructive.
 We've lost some information.

 There isn't a contiguous span in our source that represents our function.
 If we encompass all the elements of our function, as in `let ∣x = 1; incr x∣`, we also include parts of our application.
-Our application faces a similar conundrum, but it's easier for us to handwave it away by saying our application span is our full let expression's span.
+Our application faces a similar conundrum, but it's easier for us to handwave it away by saying it spans our full let expression.

 In lieu of picking the perfect span for our function, let's take a step back and consider why we need a span for our function.
 Foremost, our span serves as a location for diagnostics.
-After that, our span also serves to identify our AST node for any user interactions.
+After that, our span serves to identify our AST node for any user interactions.
-For example, if we want to get the type of our function parameter, we'll use the span to figure out which function to get the type of.
+For example, if we want to get the type of our let variable, we'll use the span to figure out which function parameter to get the type of in the AST.

 Our function doesn't actually need a span for that many diagnostics in practice.
-If an error occurs in our function body, our function body is an expression that maps to its own span independent of our function.
+If an error occurs in our function body, our function body is an expression that maps to its own independent span.
-A similar deal for any interactions occurring in the function body.
-We don't have to worry about it.

-In that case, we don't need a span for our _entire_ function.
+We don't need a span for our _entire_ function.
 If we can give a span to our function parameter, our function body will take care of itself.
 Our narrowed task is much simpler to satisfy: `let ∣x∣ = 1; incr x`.
 Just like that; We've assigned a span to our function parameter.
-If we look at the implementation, we'll see that's exactly what we do:
+And if we look at the implementation, we'll see that's exactly what we do:

 ```rs
 fn build_locals(